oasci/raygent/README.md

 Tasks are not limited to native Python; they can use NumPy arrays, Polars DataFrames, anything.

 > [!IMPORTANT]
-> DAG workflows do not enforce `Tasks.do()` to not perform their own multithreading.
+> DAG workflows do not restrict `Tasks.do()` to a single thread; `Task`s could perform their own multithreading.
-> This is a limitation of ray, so Take this into account when specifying resources for DAG nodes.
+> This is a limitation of ray, so take this into account when specifying resources for DAG nodes.

 ### Create DAG

 Here is an example directed acyclic graph (DAG) workflow.
-It creates two source queues (`souce_1` and `source_2`) that injects data using our `Task`s defined in the previous section.
+It creates two source queues (`source_1` and `source_2`) that inject data using our `Task`s defined in the previous section.

 ```text
 source_1 -> (PrefactorTask) --> (SquareTask)  --\